 “Rainbows often symbolise a new era, hope, or social change, and for the small seaside community this rings true,’ adds Scholtz.
 ‘A sense of pride is instilled though projects such as this – and community members have the opportunity to see how valuable even the smallest contribution can be,” she concludes.

-For more information about PETCO click on the banner below or read more about Recycle Swop Shops and how to set them up here.
+- Read more about Recycle Swop Shops and how to set them up here.